zjrosen1/vim/README.md

     `z``m` | fold all code in active window (using indentation) `z``o` | open highlighted code fold
     `z``c` | close highlighted code block (using indentation)

+## Configuring tmux to play nicely with vim

+Paste [this](https://gist.github.com/lowe0292/af5748926a52948709eb) into your ~/.tmux.conf and the window navigation shortcuts from vim will work accross tmux panes too!